AckerlyXu/heima/articles/service-fabric/service-fabric-reverseproxy.md

 ![Internal communication][1]

 ## Reaching Microservices from outside the cluster
 The default external communication model for microservices is **opt-in**  where each service by default cannot be accessed directly from external clients.
-The [Azure Load Balancer](/documentation/articles/load-balancer-overview/) is a network boundary between microservices and external clients, that performs network address translation and forwards external requests to internal **IP:port** endpoints.
+The [Azure Load Balancer](../load-balancer/load-balancer-overview.md) is a network boundary between microservices and external clients, that performs network address translation and forwards external requests to internal **IP:port** endpoints.
 In order to make a microservice's endpoint directly accessible to external clients, the Azure Load Balancer must first be configured to forward traffic to each port used by the service in the cluster.
 Furthermore, most microservices(esp. stateful microservices) dont live on all the nodes of the cluster and they can move between nodes on failover, so in such cases, the Azure Load Balancer cannot effectively determine the target node of the replicas are located to forward the traffic to.

 ### Reaching Microservices via the SF reverse proxy from outside the cluster
 Instead of configuring individual service's ports in the azure load balancer, just the SF Reverse proxy port can be configured in the Azure Load Balancer.
 This allows clients outside the cluster to reach services inside the cluster via the reverse proxy without additional configuration.

 ![External communication][0]

-> [AZURE.WARNING]
+> [!WARNING]
 > Configuring the reverse proxy's port on the load balancer makes all micro services in the cluster that expose a http endpoint addressable from outside the cluster.
 >
 >